aspuru-guzik-group/MERMaid/README.md

 ### 3.1 Setting Up Your Configuration File

-Settings can be set through a configuration file found in `scripts/startup.json` or throught a created configuration file (see 3.3.3).
-VisualHeist and DataRaider can be run via the configuration file or via the command line (see 3.4) whereas full MERMaid pipeline requires settings to be provided through a configuration file (see 3.3.2).
+Settings can be set through a configuration file found in `scripts/startup.json` or throught a created configuration file (see [3.3.3 CFG Command](#333-cfg-command)).
+VisualHeist and DataRaider can be run via the configuration file or via the command line (see [3.4 Running Individual Modules](#34-running-individual-modules)) whereas full MERMaid pipeline requires settings to be provided through a configuration file (see [3.3.2 RUN Command](#332-run-command)).

 **Define custom settings in `scripts/startup.json`:**
 - `pdf_dir`: Full path to directory where PDFs are stored (required for running VisualHeist).